Kemerd/wheretf_website/app_description.md

 📌 Why?

 First impression matters!
-Users should immediately understand what WhereTF.ai does and why it’s useful.
+Users should immediately understand what mixmate.ai does and why it’s useful.
 A GIF shows the AI in action—text alone isn't enough.
 CTA is actionable & direct.
 🔷 Section 2: How It Works (Simple 3-Step Process)
 Step 1: Store Your Items
-📌 Use voice, text, or images to tell WhereTF.ai where you place things.
+📌 Use voice, text, or images to tell mixmate.ai where you place things.
 ✅ Example: “My measuring tape is in the red toolbox, second drawer.”
 ✅ AI logs & categorizes storage locations automatically.